Looking for a world-class New Year‘s Eve countdown for 2023? Here's where to go.

-Looking for a world-class countdown session?
+Looking for a world-class New Year’s Eve countdown session?
 No need to travel far, for there’s exactly what you’re asking right here in Bangkok.
-Grab your friends—it’s time to go out for one of the best, most memorable countdown of your life.
+Grab your friends—it’s time to go out for one of the best, most memorable countdowns of your life.

 To go for a countdown is one of the activities Bangkokians look forward to.
 We get asked “where are you going for the countdown?” all the time.
 It’s such a fun occasion for a group of friends, a homey one for the whole family, and a very romantic one when you’re there with your significant other.
 Make the end of this year as memorable as the rest as you go to these places for some fun activities, photo spots, and so much more.